Key dates and tips to help small businesses get ready for EOFY

 Posted on: 31 Aug 2024 at 01:10 pm

-Utilizing intuitive accounting software and cloud storage such as Google Drive or Dropbox – in addition to tenancy administration software like myRent.co.nz can save businesses time.
+Utilizing intuitive accounting software and cloud storage options like Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz - could save businesses time.

-For small businesses such as restaurants and retailers It’s particularly important to keep track of stock levels as the time for the end of the fiscal year draws near.
+For small businesses such as retailers or restaurants, it’s especially important to monitor stock levels when the time for the end of the fiscal year draws near.

-A useful reminder for small business owners is that an increase in the write-off of assets in the moment during COVID-19 – from $500 to $5,000 – will be increased back to $1,000 from 17 March 2021.
+A good reminder for smaller business owners is that an increase in the instant asset write-off during COVID-19 – from $500 up to $5,000 – will be increased back to $1,000 starting 17 March 2021.

-These are just a few of the important tax-related changes that have recently occurred or are planned for 2021.
+These are just a few of the important tax-related changes that took place recently or are in the works for 2021.

-1. Do not forget that the minimum wage will increase by $1.10, taking it between $18.90 to $20 per hour as of 1 April 2021.
-It could affect your financial records and superannuation payment.
+1. Remember that the minimum wage is set to increase by $1.10, taking it between $18.90 to $20 an hour on April 1, 2021.
+This could impact your financial records as well as superannuation payment.

-2. A new 39% personal tax rate will apply on earnings of greater than $180,000.
-The new rate will apply beginning on April 1, 2021.
-Tachibana believes it is more likely to affect those who earn a living through personal services, in contrast to those who hold investment accounts and are able to earn capital gains.
+2. A new personal tax rate is set to apply to incomes of more than $180,000.
+The new tax rate is effective beginning on April 1, 2021.
+Tachibana claims that it is more likely to be a problem for those who earn income from providing personal services, in contrast to those who hold investment accounts and are able to earn capital gains.

-3. Make sure you are aware that ACC Earners’ levy, that covers the cost that are incurred by injuries to employees, will remain at level until 2022 in order to help companies deal the financial burdens of COVID-19.
-At the time of January 2021 the levy stood at $1.39 100 cents (1.39 percent).
+3. Make sure you are aware that ACC Earners’ levy, which funds the costs of injuries suffered by employees will remain at the level until 2022 in order to assist businesses in coping with the financial burdens of COVID-19.
+As at January 2021, the levy stood at $1.39 for every $100 (1.39 percent).

 The fundamental elements of EOFY the success of EOFY

-Here are some tips and dates from experts that small business owners might wish to consider as they get their home up and running for tax time.
+Here are some important tips and dates from experts that small-business owners may need to be aware of to ensure their house is ready for tax time.

 1. Finalise your accounts